You’ve exchanged presents, eaten too much and had time to relax. You deserved it after your big Christmas sales push.

-Remember: Your customers are still away or slowly coming back to life too, so they won’t begrudge a little time off either.
+Remember: Your customers are still slowly coming back to life too, so they won’t begrudge a little time off either.

-Imagine we hadn’t seen each other since before the Christmas break.
-We come back to the office on 2nd January, we say hello quickly, and then just get back into work.
+Imagine if we all got back to work on the 3rd of January, said hello quickly, and then just got back into our routine as if nothing had happened.
 Is that odd to you?
 Didn’t a significant holiday just happen that we should acknowledge?

-Simply asking how the holidays have gone, or talking about what you’ve been doing, is a surefire conversation starter.
+Simply asking how the holidays have gone, or talking about what you’ve been doing, especially after the year we've all had, is a surefire conversation starter.